-Aspergillus can invade areas of the body other than your lungs, such as your sinuses.
-In your sinuses, it can cause a stuffy nose, drainage that's possibly bloody, inflammation, fever, facial pain and headache.
+Aspergillus can invade areas of your body other than your lungs, such as your sinuses.
+In your sinuses, the fungus can cause a stuffy nose sometimes accompanied by drainage that may contain blood.
+Fever, facial pain and headache may also occur.

 When to see a doctor

-If you have asthma or cystic fibrosis, see your doctor whenever you notice a change in your symptoms.
-Although aspergillosis may not be the cause, it's important to have problems evaluated.
+If you have asthma or cystic fibrosis, see your doctor whenever you notice a change in your breathing.
+Although aspergillosis may not be the cause, it's important to have breathing problems evaluated.

 If you have a weakened immune system and develop an unexplained fever, shortness of breath or a cough that brings up blood, get immediate medical care.
 In the case of invasive aspergillosis, prompt treatment is crucial.
 In some cases, treatment with antifungal medication begins as soon as aspergillosis is suspected, even before testing has pinpointed the diagnosis.